 Do you wonder how our own brains contribute to the problem?

 Via science, technology, business strategy, and historical context; this article “connects the dots" on these questions.
-It provides specific actions each of us may take for positive change!
+We suggest specific actions each of us may take for positive change!

 This article is presented with the following sections:

 The "how" relates to our neurotransmitters.
-First of all, it is important to appreciate the brain is incredibly complex and dynamic, so a single component functional description (like neurotransmitters) requires a holistic understanding of the brain.
+For context, it is important to appreciate the brain is incredibly complex and dynamic, so a single component functional description (like neurotransmitters) requires a holistic understanding of the brain.
 As such, I will admit, this is my attempt to provide a simple and brief explanation for something that is hardly simple or brief.

 Tribalism is a result of one of those hues.
 (Or, more specifically, a collection of related hues) As with neurotransmitters, hues tend to be anchored by a primary color.
 The neurotransmitter anchoring tribalism is Oxytocin.
 Oxytocin is also a powerful "dual threat."
 That is, not only does it get produced as a neurotransmitter in the brain, it also gets produced as a hormone in the body.
 This means, not only do you sense an emotion coming from your brain, you will tangibly feel a related change in your body.
 As an example, Oxytocin’s tribalism power is also super important at birth.
 The mother senses the bonding love for her newborn child (Oxytocin as a neurotransmitter) and feels her body preparing to nurse her newborn child (Oxytocin as a hormone).

 So tribalism is naturally and powerfully occurring in the brain and body, it is the result of many millennia of evolution, it is very slow to change, and, it will express itself differently across individuals.
 This is because my color mixing ability is a little different than yours and yours is a little different than others when it comes to making hues.
 As such, some people have a higher propensity for tribalism simply because their neurotransmitters are mixed in a way that creates a higher intensity of tribal-related emotion.
-Neurodiversity is real and is often an expression of our unique neurotransmitter mixing.
+Neurodiversity is the expression of our unique neurotransmitter mixing ability.

 Newer technology platform companies' competitive advantage “secret sauce” is found in the algorithms they utilize to drive user engagement.
 The algorithms are forms of Artificial Intelligence and Machine Learning that target human neurological functions, especially as it relates to our addictive proclivity.
 Through the use of unsupervised learning, the machines learn to “hack” human neurological functions to optimize view time.
-This optimization has the effect of presenting content that increases in extremity to satisfy the addictive effect.
+The optimization algorithm presents content, while increasing extremity, to satisfy the addictive effect.
 As such, for an individual to receive the same dopamine-induced reward sensation and for the platform to attract and maintain engagement, the individual must receive increasingly extreme content.
-As a parallel, the same addictive effects are evident in other addictive activities, like gambling, smoking, alcohol, and drugs.
+As a parallel, the same effects are evident in other addictive activities, like gambling, smoking, alcohol, and drugs.

 In an ironic twist, the parallel addictive activities are all heavily regulated or expressly illegal, especially as it relates to children.
 Whereas social media remains mostly unregulated and is regularly available to children.

 No wonder the technology platform firms have been utilized by political parties and hate groups.
-Both of which desire to deliver polarizing content to their tribe members.
-Both have been known to create social media “echo chambers,” where extreme content is amplified and reinforced by the algorithms.
+Both wish to deliver polarizing content to recruit and maintain membership.
+Both have been known to create social media “echo chambers,” where extreme content is amplified, with operational reinforcement by the algorithms.
 It also has the effect of isolating individuals and manipulating tribal affiliation.
-Platform firms are well aware the “like” tuned, oxytocin targeted, and dopamine producing algorithms are optimized to deliver more likes, engagement, and advertising revenue.
-In the end, the better the algorithm is at serving more extreme, tribal-oriented content, the more advertising revenue is generated.
-For more information and related references, please see our article, Balancing free speech protection and hate speech control.
+Platform firms are well aware the “like”-tuned, oxytocin-targeted, and dopamine-producing algorithms are optimized to deliver more likes, engagement, and advertising revenue.
+In the end, the better the algorithm serves more extreme, tribal-oriented content, the more advertising revenue is generated. (vi)

 While these platforms were not originally intended to be used to promote partyism, there are clearly examples of manipulation for the benefit of the political parties and related interest groups.
 According to AdAge, about 25% of the $8.6 billion spent on the 2020 presidential election (pre-runoff) was with digital advertising.
 Also, it is clear the overall trend to using digital advertising is accelerating.
 Long-term trends show traditional media like newspapers, television, and radio are quickly declining, and digital spending is increasing.
-It would not surprise me if ad spending in the next presidential election is majority digital.
+It would not be surprising if advertising spending in the next presidential election is majority digital.

-The point is that the political parties use social media to leverage partyism.
+The point is that political parties use social media to leverage partyism.
 Partyism has existed since the founding of our country.
-The new issue is, with the use of technology that enables the hacking of the human neurological function, the platform firms provide a tool promoting more extreme partyism.
+The new issue is, with the use of enabling technology to hack the human neurological function, the platform firms provide a tool promoting more extreme partyism.
 The capitol attack was investigated by a U.S. congressional committee in 2022. (vii) The impact of partyism is evident in the committee's concluding recommendations:

-Content moderation - This is the current approach being utilized by the platform firms.
+Content moderation - This is the current approach being utilized by platform firms.
 In my opinion, these content moderation strategies, applied outside the realm of machine learning algorithms, are like playing a never-ending and never winning game of whack-a-mole.
 As such, I am skeptical of the long-term effectiveness of content moderation strategies.
-To be clear, I am not saying content moderation should not be performed.
+To be clear, this is not to suggest content moderation should not be performed.
 It should be done within the context of other risk management measures.
 Such as....

 Direct algorithm control - a legal mandate to actively balance the extreme or addictive effect, or